Reed-Daniel/20_Group_4_Final_Project/README.md

 * Does the NBA look the same decade by decade in terms of performance?
 * What does a prototypical player look like in each decade?
 	* How has that changed over time?
-- Can you predict the number of games a player will play in a season based on their statistics?
+- Can you determine whether a NBA Player can be an AllStar based on their season statistics?
+In other words, is there a quantitative way to predict whether a player will be an AllStar?
-	* Does decade have an impact of number of games played?

 ## Project and Communication Protocols <a name="project-communication-protocols"></a>
 * Our group maintains a steady flow of communication through Slack and our Teams page to stay updated on the status of the project deliverables as well as to coordinate additional meetings outside of class time.